The Ultimate Big Island Travel Guide, Updated 2023

 Hapuna Beach; Hawaii Tourism Authority (HTA) / Tor Johnson

-Hapuna Beach is one of the longest white sand beaches on the island.
-The clear water and consistently clear skies make this a popular beach with visitors.
-The waters are usually excellent for swimming or to try out bodyboarding.
+One of the longest white sand beaches on the island.
+The clear water and consistently clear skies make this a popular beach for visitors.
+The waters are usually excellent for swimming and sometimes even bodyboarding.

 Kiholo Bay; Kristina D.C.
 Hoeppner / Flickr; CC-BY-SA-2.0

-Kiholo Bay is a remote beach on Big Island’s west coast.
-A small hike to the beach offers big rewards — turquoise waters surrounded by lava rock.
+A remote beach on the Big Island’s west coast.
+A small hike to the beach offers big rewards - turquoise waters surrounded by lava rock.